CoderJonathan/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+- Closure is when an inner function has access to the variables and parameters of its outer function, even after the outer function has returned.
+Also a closure has an environment of it's own usually with one bound variable.

 2. Study the following code, then answer the questions below.

 ```js